haleyrp1803/Black-Eyed-Peas/README.md

 ## A Colonial Crop
-Although black-eyed pea was not grown as a crop in Britain (it being far too cold and wet), its inclusion in the 'Economic Botany Collection' of the <span eid="Q18748726"> Royal Botanic Gardens Kew </span> is telling.
-Here, over a hundred different collections of seeds, pods, ‘fibre’ and even models of cowpea are kept, mean that it was obviously studied as a useful colonial crop plant.
+Although black-eyed pea was not grown as a crop in Britain (it being far too cold and wet), its inclusion in the [Economic Botany Collection](https://www.kew.org/science/collections-and-resources/collections/economic-botany-collection) of the <span eid="Q18748726"> Royal Botanic Gardens Kew </span> is telling.
+Here, over a hundred different collections of [seeds](https://ecbot.science.kew.org/main_image.php?imageid=EBC_68901), pods, ‘fibre’ and even a [model](https://ecbot.science.kew.org/read_ecbot.php?catno=61536&search_term=vigna%20unguiculata&search_type=name&imagechecklist=Images) of cowpea are kept, mean that it was obviously studied as a useful colonial crop plant.
 Donations are as diverse as from Nigeria, India, Laos, China and Japan, but also from imperial exhibitions where plant products were displayed such as the <span eid="Q5148408"> Colonial and India Exhibition of 1886 </span>, the Japan/British Exhibition of 1910, the British Industries Fair of 1930, as well as the <span eid="Q10534945"> India Museum </span>, the Imperial Institute, the Jamaica Agricultural Society, and colonial expeditions including <span eid="Q183567"> Dr WB Baikie's </span> Niger Expedition of 1859.
-One undated individual collection was even donated by the HRH the Prince of Wales, from the ‘East Indies’. _(Cowpeas were displayed at colonial exhibitions including the Colonial and India Exhibition of 1886 in London; this image shows the stand for produce of Jamaica. )_
+One undated individual collection was even donated by the HRH the Prince of Wales, from the ‘East Indies’.

 <param ve-image
+       label="The Colonial and India Exhibition of 1886, Jamaica stand" description="An engraving showing the Jamaica stand at the 1886 Colonial and India Exhibition in London" fit="contain"
+       license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/d/d6/Jamaica_at_the_Colonial_and_Indian_Exhibition%2C_London_1886.jpg">

 ## Modern production